Circle B Bar Reserve Is A Safe Haven for Birds and Wildlife

 Lakeland, FL 33803

 For more great Destination Tampa Bay area park hikes check this story out.
-For more images of Circle B Bar Reserve check out our home page gallery.
+For more images of Circle B Bar Reserve check out the gallery page here.
+For another great place to visit in Destination Tampa Bay check out the Marshall Hampton Reserve or the John Chestnut

 By Heather Miller for Destination Tampa Bay.